Energy-Theory-Guided-Data-Science/Battery-System/Battery-System/README.md

     ├── LICENSE
     ├── Makefile
-    ├── README.md               <- The top-level README for developers using this project.
+    ├── README.md               <- The top-level README for developers using this project ├── data
-    ├── data
-    │   ├── external            <- Data from third party sources.
+    │   ├── external            <- Data from third party sources
-    │   ├── interim             <- Intermediate data that has been transformed.
-    │   ├── processed           <- The final, canonical data sets for modeling.
-    │   └── raw                 <- The original, immutable data dump.
+    │   ├── interim             <- Intermediate data that has been transformed │   ├── processed           <- The final, canonical data sets for modeling │   └── raw                 <- The original, immutable data dump │
-    │
     ├── docs
     │
     ├── models                  <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks               <- Jupyter notebooks.
+    ├── notebooks               <- Jupyter notebooks
-    │   ├── data                <- To visualize the FOBSS dataset.
+    │   ├── data                <- To visualize the FOBSS dataset
-    │   ├── features            <- Different analysis on the FOBSS dataset.
-    │   └── models              <- Several Notebooks which execute the source code for training the models.
-    │       ├── data_baseline   <- Data Science based models.
+    │   ├── features            <- Different analysis on the FOBSS dataset │   └── models              <- Several Notebooks which execute the source code for training the models │       ├── data_baseline   <- Data Science based models
-    │       ├── theory_baseline <- Theory based models.
+    │       ├── theory_baseline <- Theory based models
-    │       ├── theory_guided   <- Models combining theory with data science.
+    │       ├── theory_guided   <- Models combining theory with data science
-    │       └── other           <- Old approaches, only kept for documentation purposes.
+    │       └── other           <- Old approaches, only kept for documentation purposes │
-    │
-    ├── references              <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── references              <- Data dictionaries, manuals, and all other explanatory materials │
-    │
     ├── reports                 <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures             <- Generated graphics and figures to be used in reporting